kenimanev/taskmanager/README.md

 "prepare for the future" felt superfluous.

 ## Why do you use a Map to store processes?
-I agree, that taking `Set<Process>` would have been the more natural choice.
-However, I really wanted an easy way to verify that only a single process with given `pid` can be active at any point in time, and I decided to use `Map<Integer, Process>` to allow the check.
+I agree that `Set<Process>` would have been the more natural choice.
+However, I really wanted an easy way to verify that only a single process with given `pid` can be active at any point in time, and I decided to use `Map<Integer, Process>` to help me do the check.

 ## Do you always write so many comments?
 No, not really.
 I demand from myself to produce simple, understandable code.